chaserx/gems-cli/README.md

 gems-cli
 ========

-lookup rubygems on the command line
+Using the [gems](https://github.com/rubygems/gems) gem to lookup Ruby Gems on the command line.
+Copy formatted gem details for your project's Gemfile.

 ## Usage